matarui/evidencebaseddm/menu/syllabus.md

 ## UPDATE: THIS COURSE IS UNDER CONSTRUCTION, FINAL VERSION FOR FS2020 WILL BE AVAILABLE AFTER EASTER

 ## Format
-The first two sessions of this lecture took place in-person but we have switched to an online format that will involve recorded/interactive sessions and homework assignments.
+The first two sessions of this lecture took place in-person but we have switched to an online format.
 The agenda below is tentative and may be subject to changes.

 ## Course Materials
 Materials (slides, readings, exercises) are made available through links below and on <a href="https://adam.unibas.ch/goto_adam_crs_833529.html"><b>ADAM</b></a>.
 ADAM also has a FAQ section that you can use to post any questions related to the lecture.